MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-by-using-remote-desktop-services.md

 - Reliable connectivity between the shared computer and the internet.

-    This is required because the shared computer must be able to contact the Office Licensing Service on the internet to obtain a license for each user who uses Office 365 ProPlus on the computer and then activate Office 365 ProPlus. internet connectivity is also needed to renew the license, which occurs every few days.
+    This is required because the shared computer must be able to contact the Office Licensing Service on the internet to obtain a license for each user who uses Microsoft 365 Apps for enterprise on the computer and then activate Microsoft 365 Apps for enterprise.
+Internet connectivity is also needed to renew the license, which occurs every few days.

 - A separate user account for each user who logs on to the shared computer.

-- A server that supports [Hyper-V](https://go.microsoft.com/fwlink/p/?LinkId=510585) if you're deploying Office 365 ProPlus on a shared virtual machine.
+- A server that supports [Hyper-V](https://go.microsoft.com/fwlink/p/?LinkId=510585) if you're deploying Microsoft 365 Apps for enterprise on a shared virtual machine.

 ## Install Office 365 ProPlus on an RDS server
 <a name="Server"> </a>

-In this scenario, you install Office 365 ProPlus on a computer configured as a Remote Desktop Session Host server.
+In this scenario, you install Microsoft 365 Apps for enterprise on a computer configured as a Remote Desktop Session Host server.
 This enables multiple users to connect remotely to this computer.
-The users can each run Office 365 ProPlus programs, such as Word or Excel, at the same time.
+The users can each run Office programs, such as Word or Excel, at the same time.

-Here are the basic steps of how to install Office 365 ProPlus on an RDS server:
+Here are the basic steps of how to install Microsoft 365 Apps for enterprise on an RDS server:

 1. Install and configure Windows Server.